According to our 21st Century Bride Wedding Survey, the average wedding budget in the UK is £27,161.

 If you are having a big wedding, you can feed 80 guests at £65 a head for £5,200 or alternatively 65 guests for £80 a head.
 By sticking to these numbers it gives you £300 to play around with and have as a cushion in case there are any added costs for special dietary requirements or extra people.
 Paying between £65 and £85 per head is a reasonable price which many venues should be able to comply with.

-Finding a cake for under £500 can be a little tricky, but there are plenty of suppliers and even supermarket wedding cakes that look incredibly stunning and fit this price range.
+You will be able to find lots of gorgeous wedding cakes for under £500 with plenty of suppliers and even supermarket wedding cakes that look incredibly stunning and fit this price range.
 We would advise looking for cakes around the two/three tier height for extra style (and slices!).

 Entertainment - £1,000